zineb-khaloua/AI-Sentiment-Analyzer/README.md

-AI Sentiment Analyzer
+**AI Sentiment Analyzer**
-AI Sentiment Analyzer is a Laravel-based web application that uses the Hugging Face Transformers API to analyze the sentiment of user comments.
-If you own a store, sell a product, or provide a service, this tool helps you quickly understand customer opinions by categorizing comments as positive, negative, or neutral.

-Features
+This project is a Laravel web application that analyzes user comments using Hugging Face Sentiment Analysis API.
+It stores the analyzed results in a database and displays them in a dashboard with summary cards and a trend line chart.This project is a Laravel web application that analyzes user comments using Hugging Face Sentiment Analysis API.
+It stores the analyzed results in a database and displays them in a dashboard with summary cards and a trend line chart.

+**Features**

 📝 Submit a comment and analyze sentiment (Positive, Negative, Neutral).